-Children of separate genders with an age difference exceeding 6 years will be allocated separate bedroom.
+Children of separate genders will be allocated separate bedrooms when the oldest child reaches the age of 6.

-Persons of different generations will be allocated separate bedrooms.
+Persons of different generations (other than spouses) will be allocated separate bedrooms.

 Foster children will be included in determining unit size only if they will be in the unit for more than 30 days.